narrowspark/automatic/docs/CONFIGURATORS.md

 After you choose a way, you can create your Configurator(s).

-> NOTE: You can't overwrite registered configurators.
+> NOTE: You can’t overwrite registered configurators.

 To create a configurator you need to extend the `Narrowspark\Automatic\Common\Configurator\AbstractConfigurator` class.